Ulbora/Six910/README.md

 3. Upload the template back to the hosted site

 ## Database
-The default database for Ulbora Cart will be MySQL.
+The default database for 66GoCart will be MySQL.
 The database interface, however will be modular and could easily be switched out for any other database.

 ## Addon Applications
-Ulbora Cart will allow third party developers to build addon applications that integrate into templates.
+66GoCart will allow third party developers to build addon applications that integrate into templates.

 **We need Golang developers to work on this project.** If you are interested in contributing, send a **pull request** with your name added to the developer section of the readme.